Skip to main content

 We are pleased to announce that Connie Taylor has passed her written and oral exams for the MA degree in French (non-thesis with a specialization in linguistics).
 Félicitations, Connie !
 Diana Ranson Catherine Jones Gary Baker

 Erín Bolívar is a scholar of Hispanic and Italian Studies and a third year PhD student in the Department of Romance Languages at the University of Georgia.
-Her research focuses on the portrayal of the Virgen Mary in painting and poetry in both Spain and Italy primarily during the 15th - 17th centuries, as well as some representations of the 19th and 20th centuries.
-As a Marian scholar, she focuses on the connections between Mary of Nazareth as…
+Her research focuses on the portrayal of the Virgen Mary in the visual arts and literature in both Spain and Italy primarily during the 15th - 17th centuries, as well as some representations of the 19th and 20th centuries.
+As a Marian scholar, she focuses on the connections…

 Olá!
-I was born in Roraima, Brazil, and I am a fourth year PhD candidate in the Portuguese program, with a Spanish minor.
-During my MA in Rio de Janeiro, I researched contemporary Brazilian literature and graphic novel adaptations, and the representation of indigenous identities.
-Back in Brazil, I was a Middle and High School teacher of Portuguese language and literature.
-At UGA, I am a Portuguese and Spanish Teaching Assistant, Portuguese tutor…
+I was born in Roraima, Brazil, and I am a fifth year PhD candidate in Romance Languages, studying the construction and representation of Latin American identities in contemporary comic books and graphic novels.
+During my Master's at Universidade Federal Flumimense (Niteói - RJ), I researched contemporary Brazilian literature and graphic novel adaptations, and the representation of indigenous identities in the Amazon.
+Back in Brazil, I was a…

 Support us